Chin-Sun/Chin-Sun/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently unemployed.
-- 🌱 I’m currently learning JAVA and data analytics.
+- 🌱 I’m currently learning JAVA and Go language.
 - 👯 I’m looking to collaborate on back-end or algorithm fields.
 - 📫 You can visit my home page to know me more: https://chin-sun.github.io
 <!---